- What you are looking for woodworking chisels?

 - Requires a bit of honing.

-- A Wooden Handle allows a softer smoother. chisel than the plastic, but a noticeable difference is very small.
+- A Wooden Handle enables for a softer smoother chisel than the plastic, but the noticeable difference is small.

 Best wood carving chisels